Darlene Curley, RN, MS

 Kelly Mahoney, MPA

-Kelly Mahoney serves as the Managing Director at the Jonas Center, overseeing the organization's national grantmaking programs.
-Most recently, Ms. Mahoney worked in fundraising at Malaria No More, helping to mobilize resources to end malaria deaths.
+Kelly Mahoney serves as Deputy Director of the Jonas Center, where she oversees the organization's national grantmaking programs and day-to-day operations.
+Most recently, Ms. Mahoney worked in development at Malaria No More, helping to mobilize resources to end malaria deaths.
 Prior to joining Malaria No More, she spent two years as the lead health education volunteer with the United States Peace Corps in St. Vincent and the Grenadines and did post-tsunami field work for the United Methodist Committee on Relief in Aceh, Indonesia.
 She also worked at the National Center on Philanthropy and the Law at New York University and at Millennium Promise Alliance.

 Ms. Mahoney received her master’s in public administration from New York University’s Robert F. Wagner School of Public Service and her bachelor’s degree in foreign service from Georgetown University.

-Eliza Kaye serves as the Development Associate at the Jonas Center, managing the Center’s fundraising operations, including donation processing, prospect research, donor cultivation, special events and data management.
-Most recently, Ms. Kaye worked at Friends of Yad Sarah, fundraising for Yad Sarah, an egalitarian humanitarian organization in Israel, committed to addressing the home and health care needs of the elderly, people with disabilities, and children with special needs.
+Eliza Bromfield serves as the Development Manager at the Jonas Center, managing the Center’s fundraising operations, including donation processing, prospect research, donor cultivation, special events and data management.
+Most recently, Ms. Bromfield worked at Friends of Yad Sarah, fundraising for Yad Sarah, an egalitarian humanitarian organization in Israel, committed to addressing the home and health care needs of the elderly, people with disabilities, and children with special needs.
 Prior to joining Friends of Yad Sarah, she served as the Coordinator of Public Programs at the Institute for Human Centered Design, an international non-governmental educational organization (NGO) dedicated to enhancing the experiences of people of all ages and abilities through excellence in design, by balancing legally required accessibility with promotion of best practices in human-centered or universal design.

-Ms. Kaye graduated Phi Beta Kappa from the University of Rochester with a Bachelor of Arts degree in Philosophy, and earned a pre-law certificate at the Universiteit van Amsterdam.
+Ms. Bromfield graduated Phi Beta Kappa from the University of Rochester with a Bachelor of Arts degree in Philosophy, and earned a pre-law certificate at the Universiteit van Amsterdam.